-Survey sites are an easy way to make an extra bit of money from home.
+Survey sites are an easy way to make extra money from home.
 Take a look at this Panelbase review to see what this site offers and why you should join.
 Plus, use my link to get an extra £3 to start you off.

-If you’re looking to earn some money from home, then why not try a few survey sites?
-Regular readers of my blog will know that I can easily earn over £1500 each year without leaving my living room.
-Plus, I work full-time and have 3 children.
+If you want to earn money from home, why not try a few survey sites?
+My blog readers will know I can earn over £6,000 yearly without leaving my living room.
+Plus, I work full time and have three children.

-Panelbase is an online research panel which rewards members for participating in market research surveys.
-They claim to be one of the fastest growing research communities on the internet.
+Panelbase is an online research panel that rewards members for participating in market research surveys.

-Not only do they pay for completed surveys, but every survey that is attempted is also entered into a prize draw.
+Not only do they pay for completed surveys, but every attempted survey is also entered into a prize draw.
 And if you don’t qualify for the survey – you gain another entry, meaning it’s to your advantage to attempt as many surveys as possible.
 Prizes range from £1 to £50 and your winnings are paid into your Panelbase account.

 2 x £50.00